-- Providing data on how frequently item characteristics are evaluated for stability/drift; this may include evidence from previous studies evaluating stability and equivalence. - A description of how items are administered to reduce frustration, fatigue, and boredom. - An examination of item coverage and construct validity; e.g., describing how many items of each kind are presented to children or explaining the stopping criterion. - Data on how many questions are in the item bank and what procedures/rules are in place to reduce under/over-exposure of items.
+- Providing data on how frequently item characteristics are evaluated for stability/drift; this may include evidence from previous studies evaluating stability and equivalence. - A description of how items are administered to reduce frustration, fatigue, and boredom. - An examination of item coverage and construct validity; e.g., describing how many items of each kind are presented to children or explaining the stopping criterion. - Data on how many questions are in the item bank and what procedures/rules are in place to reduce under/over-exposure of items, especially for students whose skill is at or below the 20th percentile.

-11. What does the TRC expect vendors to submit for decision rules for setting and revising goals and for changing instruction, and what factors are considered when rating the quality of this evidence?
+12. What does the TRC expect vendors to submit for decision rules for setting and revising goals and for changing instruction, and what factors are considered when rating the quality of this evidence?